himabindu13198/EDAV-Final-Project/README.md

 Priyanka Lahoti, Hima Bindu Bhardwaj, Jasmine Bao, Yingnan Wu

 ## Topic:
 We decided to have our topic as wars in history.
-The war data are available at  (Links to an external site.)http://www.correlatesofwar.org/data-sets/COW-war from Correlates of War (COW) project.
+There are 4 data sets corresponding to inter-state wars, intra-state wars, non state wars and extra state wars.

 ## Questions:
 * General visualization explorations of wars, such as: